 Category 3 - Failure would cause discomfort but is not likely to cause injury.

 Category 4 - Patients are not adversely affected.

 All building system categories will be driven by the ensuing risk assessment procedures.

 Maintenance Programs and Risk Assessment

 According to Standard EC.02.04.01, the organization manages medical equipment risks.
-Also in agreement under the Elements of Performance for EC.02.04.01 A 2, the organization maintains either a written inventory of all medical equipment or a written inventory of selected equipment categorized by physical risk associated with use (including all life-support equipment) and equipment incident history.
+Also, in agreement with the Elements of Performance for EC.02.04.01 A 2, the organization maintains either a written inventory of all medical equipment or a written inventory of selected equipment categorized by the physical risk associated with use (including all life-support equipment) and equipment incident history.